Cart 0

 The Athenaeum is pleased to present Within the Context of Time, a two-person exhibition bringing together new and recent works by May-ling Martinez and Coralys Carter.
 The exhibition, on view in the Joseph Clayes III Gallery and the Carolyn Yorston-Wellcome Rotunda Gallery, explores memory, time, and family history through two distinct yet deeply resonant artistic practices.

 Also, a selection of artists’ books from the Athenaeum’s Erika & Fred Torri Artists’ Books Collection will be showcased in the Max & Melissa Elliott North Reading Room.
-At the Athenaeum Art Center, the Annie Alarcón: Forms of Devotion exhibition will be on display in the Catherine and Robert Palmer Gallery.
+At the Athenaeum Art Center, the 21st Annual SDSU Art Council Scholarship Exhibition will be on display in the Catherine and Robert Palmer Gallery.

 The Athenaeum Music & Arts Library has earned a reputation as one of the outstanding art galleries and art collectors in San Diego.
 The Athenaeum’s art exhibition program, begun in the 1920s, has grown tremendously in both scope and recognition, particularly in the past 20 years.